Heather Hill (politician)

-Heather Hill (nee Rafe; born 9 August 1960) is an Australian former politician.
+Heather Hill (née Rafe; born 9 August 1960) is an Australian former politician who served as the leader of One Nation in Queensland for one month in 1998.
+She was a senator-elect for Queensland from November 1998 until June 1999, when her election was declared invalid.

+Early life

 Heather Rafe was born in 1960 in London.
 In 1971 her family moved to Australia, arriving in Brisbane, Queensland on 6 October of that year.
 She attended school in Brisbane.
 In January 1981, Heather Rafe married Ken Hill, an Australian citizen, with whom she would later have two children, Joshua and Hayley.

-One Nation and Senate election

 Hill was the manager of the Family Resource Centre in Ipswich for six years from 1991.
 The Liberal-National coalition government withdrew funding from the centre in 1997, spurring Hill to become involved with Pauline Hanson's One Nation Party.

+Political career

 Hill intended to stand for election, but to do so she had to be an Australian citizen.
 She applied for Australian citizenship in January 1998, which was granted on 20 January.
 She then attended a citizenship ceremony where she was presented with a certificate after reciting the pledge of loyalty to Australia.
 She also applied for an Australian passport.
 However, she needed to travel to New Zealand for family reasons on 4 February, and because her Australian passport had not arrived by then (it was issued only the previous day, 3 February), she used her British passport.

 On 13 June 1998 Hill stood as the One Nation candidate for the Legislative Assembly of Queensland in the 1998 Queensland election, in the seat of Ipswich.
 She lost to Labor candidate David Hamill.

 When the 1998 federal election was announced for 3 October, Hill was initially encouraged by Hanson to stand as the One Nation candidate for the House of Representatives in the Division of Oxley, but she declined.
 Instead she stood for the Senate in Queensland.
 Hill was the first of five One Nation candidates on the ballot paper, and she received 295,903 votes, enough to fill one quota (the required number of votes needed to be elected under the Single Transferable Vote system).
 Accordingly, she was declared a senator-elect, with her term due to commence on 1 July 1999.